 Dear Concern,

-I want to know, as if is there any criteria for issuing experience letter.
-Say for example, if an employee has worked with the organisation for 1 month and ask's for experience letter, can it be issued to the employee.
+I want to know if there are any criteria for issuing an experience letter.
+For example, if an employee has worked with the organization for 1 month and asks for an experience letter, can it be issued to the employee?

 P.S.
 Sindhu